 Yes, we all were forced to make several boring PPT presentations in high school and thought that we would never use that program again.
 The first task I was given on my first day of my publishing internship was to create a PPT for an internal company wide presentation.
 While it’s easy to understand the basics of how to use PPT, knowing how to use the program well and make every presentation look professional will really impress your bosses.

 Resume building can be tedious and boring, but if you have time to binge watch shows on Netflix for the upteenth time, you probably have time to do one of these tutorials and add a new skill to your resume.
+And if you want to be able to save these tutorials to listen to on the go, you can always utilize a YouTube to mp3 converter and save it to your mobile device.
 Believe me, it’ll benefit you more in the long run to spend a couple hours doing a few tutorials than rewatching White Collar again (no matter how charming Neil and his hats are).